-Hedging, Fair Value and the IRLC
+Hedging, Fair Value, & the IRLC

 1- Every mortgage lender experiences market risk.

 The interest rate environment is continuously moving up and down.
 Each rate movement impacts the value of a mortgage lender’s assets and commitments.
 This interest rate movement causes a mortgage lender to experience market risk from when the lender issues an interest rate lock commitment (IRLC) to a customer until the loan held for sale (LHFS) is sold.
 The IRLC protects the consumer from market risk while simultaneously exposing the mortgage lender to market risk.
-If the rates move up, the future loan revenue is less, and the lender may lose money unless a hedge mechanism is created to protect the amount of future revenue.
+If the rates move up, the future loan revenue is less, and the lender may lose money unless a hedging mechanism is created to protect the amount of future revenue.

-The most common hedging strategy deployed by mid-sized mortgage companies is to sell forward TBA-MBS commitments to protect the IRLC and then receive a mandatory delivery commitment to protect the LHFS until it is sold.
+The most common hedging strategy deployed by mid-sized mortgage companies is to sell forward TBA-MBS commitments to protect the IRLC risk exposure and then receive a mandatory delivery commitment to protect the LHFS risk exposure until it is sold.
 The purpose of the hedge is to preserve the future gain on sale by establishing a transaction that exhibits the same degree of value change but in the inverse direction relative to a mortgage loan.
 The secondary marketing department adds enough mark-up into the lock commitment issued to a customer so that the future gain on sale revenue plus or minus the hedging activity will generate enough revenue so that the mortgage company makes a profit.

-For more information, click HERE
+For the entire white paper, click HERE